Learn More

 Time Limits & Identification Requirement

-A taxpayer is required to acquire or identify the target replacement property within 45 days after the transfer of the relinquished property.
-A written document that recognizably identifies the replacement property must be signed by the taxpayer and received by the Qualified Intermediary on or before the 45th day.
+The Identification is via a written document that recognizably identifies the replacement property must be signed by the taxpayer and received by the Qualified Intermediary on or before the 45th day.
 Properties acquired within the 45-day designation period are deemed to be identified.

 1031 Exchange